 client-info (1setOf collection)

-This REQUIRED operation attribute supplies type and version information for the Client and for supporting components contributing to the request.
-For Job Creation Requests, this can include the originating application and any intermediate modules transforming the Document content or the Job Ticket.
+This REQUIRED operation attribute supplies information identifying the Client and software packages contributing content to the request by name and version.
+For Job Creation Operations, this can include the originating application and any intermediate modules transforming the Document content or the Job Ticket.
 The Printer MUST copy this attribute to the corresponding Job Status attribute of the same name (section 6.4.1) when processing Job Creation operation requests.

-client-key (type2 keyword)

-This REQUIRED member attribute supplies the registered OS/App/Client name or smiNNN-name.

 client-name (name(MAX))

 This REQUIRED member attribute supplies the human-readable name of the Client or module contributing to the request.